jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 ```

 ### Splitting Arrays
-Splitting arrays the process of dividing them into multiple sub-arrays.
+Splitting arrays is the process of dividing them into multiple sub-arrays.

 - `np.split(arr, sections)` splits the array into equal-sized or specified sections (must divide evenly if integer).